Tips for Feeding a Baby With a Cleft Lip or Cleft Palate - Baby Chick

 Care coordination is extremely important when treating a child with a cleft lip or cleft palate due to the child’s complex medical needs.
 A specialized healthcare team with a multidisciplinary approach can often cover every need.
 A typical team usually includes pediatrics, dentistry, orthodontics, plastic surgery, audiology, genetics, oral surgery, and otolaryngology.
 It can also be helpful to involve speech pathology, psychology, nutrition, and social work in the care team.
 Care plans should be specialized to each child and focused on their needs.11,12

 Surgery to correct the cleft lip or cleft palate will be based on each child and sometimes will occur in stages.
 Cleft lip repair surgery usually occurs between 3 to 6 months old.
 This repair is known as a cheiloplasty.
 Cleft palate repairs, also known as palatoplasty, close the gap between the nasal and oral cavities.
 The palatal musculature is also reconstructed during this procedure to enable normal speech development.
-The cleft palate repair is commonly done between 9 to 18 months old.
+The cleft palate repair is commonly done between 9 and 18 months old.
 Following the initial procedures, follow-up surgeries may be needed or recommended to assist with speech and the appearance of the lip and nose area of the child.2,8

 Surgery is a large part of the child’s treatment plan, but even before and after surgery, many other healthcare disciplines will play a role in meeting the child’s medical needs.

-Feeding a Baby with a Cleft Lip or Cleft Palate
+Feeding a Baby With a Cleft Lip or Cleft Palate

 It is essential to find the best feeding method for your baby and continually educate yourself on how to support your little one best.
 As you explore different ways of feeding your little one, it is essential to monitor their weight gain, making sure the method is appropriate.
-Below, we will explore three feeding methods and how to best approach them for a baby with a cleft lip or cleft palate.7
+Below, we will explore three feeding methods and how to best approach them for a baby with a cleft lip or cleft palate:7

-Breastfeeding
+1. Breastfeeding

 A key component for successful breastfeeding is creating suction.
 Suction helps the baby latch and stay on the breast to suck and trigger the mother’s letdown, and the movement of the baby’s tongue helps transfer milk from the breast.
-This becomes a more complex problem for a baby with a cleft lip or palate.7
+This becomes a more complex problem for a baby with a cleft lip or palate.7 Some babies with a cleft lip or palate may appear to latch but are more commonly seen as “chomping” and cannot transfer milk and swallow appropriately.5

 Challenges differ between children depending on the variation of cleft they have.
 It is more common for babies with a cleft lip to have better success breastfeeding than a child with a cleft palate or both.7

-Tips for Breastfeeding a Baby with a Cleft Lip or Palate
+Tips for Breastfeeding a Baby With a Cleft Lip or Palate

 Here are some tips from the Academy of Breastfeeding Medicine regarding breastfeeding a baby with a cleft lip or palate:5,7